 In decision-making, we will also take into account the many different career paths of researchers, the impact of research and the promotion of open access.
 The criteria and policies guiding the funding decisions are made available on our website before calls are opened.

 Responsible researcher evaluation takes better account of the quality of research outputs

-In responsible researcher evaluation, instead of journal-based metrics, the evaluation places greater emphasis on assessing the research plan and the applicant’s competence (not based on quantitative indicators), as well as the scientific content and quality of the publications.
-In addition, the researcher’s merits are assessed through a wide range of outputs and the researcher’s career, taking into account possible career breaks.
-These principles are considered throughout the Academy’s funding process.
+According to the principles of responsible researcher evaluation, instead of journal-based metrics, the evaluation places greater emphasis on assessing the research plan and the applicant’s competence (not based on quantitative indicators), as well as the scientific content and quality of the publications.
+The researcher’s merits will be assessed through a wide range of outputs and research career roles, taking account of any career breaks.
+These principles are considered throughout our funding process.

-Furthermore, the Academy does not consider that other, separate citation metrics comprehensively describe the impact, importance or quality of a publication or publications.
-Using metrics to support the review is not prohibited, but we emphasise in our guidelines that metrics use must be responsible and mindful of the problems associated with it.
-Citation metrics may potentially be misleading in peer review; it is a type of metrics that is dependent on the citation practices of different scientific disciplines.
+Furthermore, we do not consider that other, separate citation metrics comprehensively describe the impact, importance or quality of a publication or publications.
+Using metrics to support the review is not prohibited, but in our guidelines we emphasise that metrics use must be responsible and mindful of the problems associated with it.
+Citation metrics may potentially be misleading in peer review.
+It is a type of metrics that is dependent on the citation practices of different scientific disciplines.
 Therefore, it is not a reliably comparable indicator in review panels, which are often multidisciplinary.